Jean-Tinland/simple-bar/README.md

 ### Time format (AM/PM or 24h)

-If you rather not display time in 24h format, you can simple change this line "`hour12: false`" by "`hour12: true`":
+If you rather not display time in 24h format, you can simply change this line "`hour12: false`" by "`hour12: true`":

 ```javascript
 const Time = () => {